mark-church/site/content/links/index.md

 title: "links"
 date: 2018-12-29T20:24:28+08:00
 hidden: true
-draft: false
+draft: true
 ---

 Here are some of my favorite links around the internet.
-They reflect the topics I'm interested in.
-Some I've read multiple times or just skimmed and thought it was interesting.

 ## Technology & Science